Meet the Board

 Sara Bloom, Co-Chair

 Sara chairs the Board of the Hebrew Charter School Center and serves on the Board of Directors of The Steinhardt Foundation for Jewish Life and the Board of Trustees of the Areivim Philanthropic Group.
 From 2004 to 2008, she was a columnist for The New York Sun focusing on raising children in New York City.
 She’s appeared on CBS Morning News and FOX News, and lectured at local schools.
 She graduated magna cum laude from Columbia University.
-Ms. Bloom lives in New York City with her family.
+Sara lives in New York City with her family.

 Rabbi David Gedzelman, Treasurer